 Please note: This curriculum is for marketing purposes only and is subject to change.
 Official curriculum can be found within the course catalog.

 When it comes to giving students the opportunity to learn by doing, there’s simply no place like Northeastern.
-Our signature Cooperative Legal Education Program guarantees you a year of full-time work experience.
-No other law school program comes close — indeed, The National Jurist ranks Northeastern as the #1 law school for practical training.
+Our signature Cooperative Legal Education Program offers LLM students the opportunity to participate in a full-time legal work experience.
+Indeed, The National Jurist ranks Northeastern as the #1 law school for practical training.

 The benefits of co-op extend far beyond graduating with an impressive resumé.
 You and your peers will bring lessons learned on co-op into the classroom, creating a vibrant intellectual exchange that builds with each new experience.
-You may end up accepting a full-time position with one of your co-op employers, as a significant number of our graduates do.
 Most important, you’ll have the experience to know exactly where you want to go in your career and the confidence and credentials to get there.

 At the D’Amore-McKim School of Business, our integration of academic thinking with authentic experiential learning opportunities has created a unique educational model that defines the standard for business education’s future.
 Here is one way that experiential learning occurs in this program: